The TIME’S UP Guide to Equity and Inclusion

 Implement other cost-cutting measures before laying people off

-Before you lay people off, consider reducing executive pay, enacting a hiring freeze, pausing bonuses, and pursuing other cost-cutting measures that could save jobs.
+If the latest COVID-19 guidelines and restrictions have you reconsidering layoffs, first consider reducing executive pay, enacting a hiring freeze, pausing bonuses, and pursuing other cost-cutting measures that could save jobs.
 This would enable you to retain your diverse workforce and capitalize on their skills, knowledge of your business, and productivity to get through these crises.
 Or you can turn to job sharing arrangements that retain employees while lowering costs.
 If you do enact pay cuts, start with the highest earners and do what you can to avoid reducing pay for your lower-paid employees who likely have fewer financial resources to fall back on.
 Your staff will appreciate you going the extra mile for them, and will respond in kind.

-Your people will appreciate you going the extra mile for them, and will respond in kind.
+Your staff will appreciate you going the extra mile for them, and will respond in kind.

 Reimagine roles in order to retain staff